mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

         )
 ```

 This ensures the output follows the expected Responses schema, even though the underlying model call still uses the Chat Completions API.
-The `create_text_output_item()` helper builds a properly structured entry — one of several output types available.
+The `create_text_output_item()` helper builds a properly structured entry, one of several output types available.
 You can explore the full list in the [ResponsesAgent documentation](https://mlflow.org/docs/latest/genai/serving/responses-agent/#creating-agent-output).

 Don’t worry about losing response details here.
 Even though we return only the generated text, MLflow’s tracing automatically records the full request, response, and metadata — giving you complete visibility into each call.